 The Cristal was great!

 Etiquette Question: What should the restaurant have done for compensation when our Server dropped my bottle on the floor; She dropped it like an “F1 Podium Scene”Cristal flying everywhere; after removing bottle foil, Cage & cork!
-Bottle bought upon release, cellared etc. Asking to be informed in case there is a next time! — 7 months ago
+Bottle bought upon release, cellared etc. Asking to be informed in case there is a next time! — a year ago

 A very nice Pinot!
 Robust, warm, lots of tannins. — 6 years ago